paypal/adaptiveaccounts-sdk-java/README.md

 --------------------
 *	Import AdaptiveAccountsService.java into your code.

-*	Create a configuration file 'sdk_config.properties' (make sure, it is in class path).
+*	Create a configuration file 'sdk_config.properties' with parameters specified in configuration section (make sure the file is in class path).
 Use the default constructor to run with configuration used from 'sdk_config.properties' found in classpath.
 	```java
 	new AdaptiveAccountsService();
 	```